 Invoice—invoice number assigned by computer

-School #—the board/school identification number to which the charge is applied
+School #—the Regional Centre for Education/School identification number to which the charge is applied

 Debits—the total of the invoice for each transaction which has been completed in the preceding month